ashdavies/talks/whats-new-in-firebase/index.md

 - Audience Customisation

 ^
-- What brings power to Firebase remote config is being able to target your audience groups,
+- What brings power to Firebase remote config is being able to target your audience groups
-- Since Firebase services integrate seamlessly with each other you can create an audience based upon analytic metrics,
+- Services integrate seamlessly with each other you can create an audience based upon analytic metrics
 - and then deliver features only to them.
 - This can be useful for promotions by demographic.